-Instructional planning was conducted by paying particular attention to (a) organization of lessons i.e. from introductory sessions to practice sessions, preparation of questions both scaling and questioning, and (d) design of worksheets.
+Instructional planning was conducted by paying particular attention to (a) organization of lessons i.e. from introductory sessions to practice sessions, (b) selection and organization of reading materials, (c) formulation/ preparation of questions both scaling and questioning, and (d) design of worksheets.
 Detail of the instructional planning is written down in lesson plans which are available at Appendix 7.